algolia/sphinx-docsearch/docs/credentials.md

    Replace the placeholder values `<...>` with your Algolia credentials.

-1. If you're using git version control for your documentation, add this file to the `.gitignore` file:
+1. If you're using git, add this file to the `.gitignore` file:

    ```sh
    echo ".env" >> .gitignore